JohnMurga/atom-workaronds/README.md

 # John's Atom Workarounds

-This plugin fixed issues that I knew about in the Atom editor.

 I love Atom, but could not live with the issues while working on my code.

-So I created this plugin to solve most of the issues I had in one place.
+So I created this plugin to solve most of the issues I have in one place.

-But over time most got fixed, so now it just does the following :
+Most things get fixed, so now it just does the following :

++ Includes proxy server for APM that I can toggle on as off on port 33133.
+  This is to work around https://github.com/atom/atom/issues/7191.
+  To use press CTRL-SHIFT-P and type "proxy" (start/stop).
 + Bundle my favorite fonts for whatever environment I use Atom in.
 + Fix issues with bundled font alignment.
 + Backup my Atom config.

-Bundled fonts are as follows :
+My bundled fonts are as follows :

 | In settings | Will map to |
 | --- | --- |